Trying to save South Africa's first language - BBC News

 "I'm teaching the language because I don't want it to become extinct when we die," Ms Esau says.

-"I want to pass as much of it as I can but I am very aware that we don't have a lot of time."
+"I want to pass on as much of it as I can but I am very aware that we don't have a lot of time."

 Ms Esau has been running the school in her home for about 10 years.

-The people in this community, including Ms Esau now mainly speak Afrikaans - a language brought by the Dutch settlers who arrived in South Africa in the 17th Century.
+The people in this community, including Ms Esau now mainly speak Afrikaans, which is related to the language spoken by the Dutch settlers who arrived in South Africa in the 17th Century.

 "We would get beaten up by the white man if we were caught speaking our language," she tells me.